Black-crowned Night-Heron

 messages from the discussion list to pile up in your email box.

-to suspend delivery without dropping your list subscription.
+This will suspend delivery without dropping your list subscription.
 (This is great

 if you are going on vacation!!)